RISCfuture/BadBehavior/README.md

     with a required type rating.
   * Custom field #3 should be the sim aircraft category and class ("ASEL", "AMEL", "ASES", and "AMES" are the supported values).
+* LogTen has no "safety pilot" field by default.
+Custom Crew field #1 must be allocated to the safety pilot.
+* LogTen has no "FAR 61.58" field by default.
+Custom Note #1 must be "Y" for flights that qualify as FAR 61.58 checkrides.

 ## Limitations